Kent CIPD Health and Wellbeing Initiative Award

 After deliberation by the panel and final judgement from the KML Management Team, the award went to Kent Police.

-The award submission by Kent Police noted their Feel Well, Live Well Programme and suite of initiatives designed and developed in order to promote individuals wellbeing.
-The programme provided tools and techniques for personal resilience, leadership and psychological wellbeing which aid in the reduction of mental health issues.
+The award submission by Kent Police noted their Feel Well, Live Well Programme and suite of initiatives.
+These were designed and developed in order to promote individuals wellbeing.
+The programme provided tools and techniques for personal resilience, leadership and psychological wellbeing.
+All of these aided in the reduction of mental health issues.

 Since this programme was implemented in 2014, over 1900 individuals have attended plus a further 353 leaders.

-KML Occupational Health were impressed with this programme which covers the very relevant subject of mental health in the workplace.
-KML Occupational Health have seen a shift from physical health issues to mental health issues which now account for over 60% of cases referred to them by clients.
+KML were impressed with this programme which covers the very relevant subject of mental health in the workplace.
+KML have seen a shift from physical health issues to mental health issues which now account for over 60% of cases referred to them by clients.

 Adam Hodkinson, KML’s Business & Operations Manager said ‘we are delighted to sponsor and present this award to Kent Police and join them to celebrate their achievements’.